Pensacola naval base shooting that left 3 dead presumed to be terrorism, FBI says

 “There are a number of Saudi students who were close to the shooter and continue to cooperate in this investigation,” Rojas said.
 All international students on the Pensacola base are currently accounted for, and Rojas thanked Saudi Arabian officials for their cooperation in this investigation.
 She added the Saudi commanding officer has “restricted” other Saudi students to their base.

-Although non-citizens are normally prohibited from buying handguns, but since Alshamrani had a valid hunting license, he used a loophole to legally purchase his weapon from a dealer in Pensacola, law enforcement sources told NBC News on Saturday.
+Although non-citizens are normally prohibited from buying handguns, Alshamrani had a valid hunting license, which allowed him to legally purchase his weapon from a dealer in Pensacola, law enforcement sources told NBC News on Saturday.

 Lt.
 Col. Dave Eastburn, a Pentagon spokesman, said the suspect had been scheduled to complete a three-year U.S. Air Force Foreign Military Sales training program, funded by Saudi Arabia, in August.